LED Interfacing with Arduino

 Summary

-In this blog, we will see how to interface an LED with Arduino.
+In this blog, we will see LED Blinking using Arduino.

 Hardware Required for interfacing LED with Arduino: